dojo/docs/dojo/hasAttr.rst

 Since 1.4 it will return true for standard properties that can't have a corresponding attribute, e.g., ``innerHTML`` or ``class``.

+Since dojo 1.7, dojo.hasAttr has been kept in dojo/_base/html as a compatibility of dojo version before, it is an alias of attr.has in dojo/dom-attr.

 =====
 Usage